 Regardless of the error you are seeing, it's a good idea to first check that the DNS records at your host match those you have entered at Ezoic, and that your SSL settings are correct.
 If you have recently moved hosts or your existing host has moved your site to a new server, the the origin server Ips will likely have changed, and the copy of these in your Ezoic account needs to be updated accordingly.

 Otherwise, there are four main options to help your host accept requests from Ezoic, any of which can be implemented by your host at your request.
 You may find that you are able to resolve your problem just by taking one of these steps, but if you've experienced an issue then it's good practice to implement each of the solutions below.

 1. Whitelisting Ezoic's IP Addresses

-If your host has blocked one or more of Ezoic's IP addresses because it has mistaken it for bot traffic (typically, but not always, accompanied by a '403 Access Forbidden' error, 520, or 'Origin Error'), whitelisting Ezoic's IP addresses will allow your host to recognise and authorize the IP addresses in question.
+If your host has blocked one or more of Ezoic's IP addresses because it has mistaken it for bot traffic (typically, but not always, accompanied by a '403 Access Forbidden' error, 520, or 'Origin Error'), whitelisting Ezoic's IP addresses will allow your host to recognize and authorize the IP addresses in question.

 All you need to do to is see the attachment at the end of this article and send the listed Ezoic IP addresses to your host, requesting that they add them to their whitelist.